tommasobruggi/Project-Aristaeus/README.md

 All datasets were retrieved from [NASA's Earthdata Search](https://search.earthdata.nasa.gov/search).
 For each dataset and for every month (from January to May inclusive) a figure was created which represents the average values of the month.

 Data analysis was conducted using Python 3, Jupyter Notebooks and MATLAB.
 This was necessary because the satellite-based data (such as hdf and he5 files) required careful processing for further analysis and plotting.

-All datasets are then correlated and combined to form a single map for each month outlining the optimal geographical locations for bees to prosper.
+All datasets are then combined to form a single map for each month outlining the optimal geographical locations for bees to prosper.
+This is achieved by presenting a novel approach: the Healthy Bee Enivornment Criteria.

 ## Healthy Bee Environment Criteria